X-ray polarization in the soft state of Cyg X-1

-Cyg X-1 also exhibits a weak, narrow Fe K$\alpha$ line, with an equivalent width of $\simeq $10~eV, which may be produced by reflection from the surface of the donor \citep{2016ApJ...826...87W}.
-We describe it by setting $\xi_{\rm xil}=1$ in {\tt xilconv}, and we refer to this component as the static reflection.
+Cyg X-1 also exhibits a weak, narrow Fe K$\alpha$ line, with an equivalent width of $\simeq $10~eV, which may be produced through reflection from the surface of the donor \citep{2016ApJ...826...87W}.
+We described it by setting $\xi_{\rm xil}=1$ in {\tt xilconv}, and we refer to this component as the static reflection.

-We characterize polarization by the polarization degree and angle, ${\rm PD} = (q^2+u^2)^{1/2}$ and ${\rm PA} = 0.5{\rm atan2}(u/q)$, where $q= Q/I$ and $u = U/I$ are the normalized Stokes parameters \citep{1960ratr.book.....C}.
-We adopt the IAU definition, with PA measured counterclockwise in the image plane from the projection of the black-hole spin axis.
+We characterized polarization using the polarization degree (PD) and angle, ${\rm PD} = (q^2+u^2)^{1/2}$ and ${\rm PA} = 0.5{\rm atan2}(u/q)$, where $q= Q/I$ and $u = U/I$ are the normalized Stokes parameters \citep{1960ratr.book.....C}.
+We adopted the IAU definition, with the PA measured counterclockwise in the image plane from the projection of the black-hole spin axis.
 In this convention, polarization parallel to the disk plane corresponds to ${\rm PA} = \pm 90\degr$.
-Furthermore, we use a clockwise sense of disk rotation for comparison with Cyg X-1, consistent with the system clockwise orbital motion \citep{2021Sci...371.1046M}, whereas most theoretical studies adopt a counterclockwise disk rotation with respect to the observer.
-However, following the standard practice in X-ray studies of Cyg X-1, we give inclination angles $i<90\degr$.
+Furthermore, we adopted a clockwise disk rotation for consistency with Cyg X-1, whose system exhibits clockwise orbital motion \citep{2021Sci...371.1046M}, whereas most theoretical studies assume a counterclockwise disk rotation with respect to the observer.
+However, following the standard practice in X-ray studies of Cyg X-1, we provide inclination angles $i<90\degr$.
 In the standard binary-system convention, in which clockwise orbits have inclinations $>90\degr$, this corresponds to an orbital inclination of $180\degr - i$.

-We assume that the polarization of the direct disk emission is described by the results of a plane-parallel, electron-scattering dominated atmosphere \citep{1960ratr.book.....C,1963trt..book.....S}.
-The same assumption is adopted for the model including a warm corona, in which the direct component is computed as {\tt thcomp}$\cdot${\tt retBB}.
-The polarization of the reflected components is calculated using the formalism of \cite{1960ratr.book.....C} for reflection from an electron-scattering dominated slab.
-For the reflection of the hot-corona radiation, modeled as {\tt xilconv}$\cdot${\tt comppsc}, we assume locally isotropic irradiation of the disk surface, whereas for the returning-radiation component in {\tt retBB} we account for the full angular dependence of the incident flux.
+We assumed that the polarization of the direct disk emission is described by the results of a plane-parallel, electron-scattering-dominated atmosphere \citep{1960ratr.book.....C,1963trt..book.....S}.
+The same assumption was adopted for the model that includes a warm corona, in which the direct component was computed as {\tt thcomp}$\cdot${\tt retBB}.
+The polarization of the reflected components was calculated using the formalism of \cite{1960ratr.book.....C} for reflection from an electron-scattering-dominated slab.
+For the reflection of hot-corona radiation, modeled as {\tt xilconv}$\cdot${\tt comppsc}, we assumed locally isotropic irradiation of the disk surface.
+In contrast, for the returning-radiation component in {\tt retBB} we accounted for the full angular dependence of the incident flux.